amackerman/scribe-bot/README.md

 Please replace the placeholder values with actual data relevant to your application while maintaining the privacy of your real `docStorage.json` file.

 **Note**: It is crucial to maintain the privacy of your `docStorage.json` file to protect the integrity of your data and the privacy of your Discord community.

+## Google Apps Utility Script

+I have included a Google Apps utility script to format the document.
+When the bot scrapes a thread, Discord takes any formatting, such as italics or bold, and turns it into markdown.
+This is what is initially inserted into the Google Doc.
+When this script is run, it will reformat the Google Doc.

+### Using a Google Script

+1.  **Open Google Apps Script:** Go to https://script.google.com/ and sign in with your Google account.
+2.  **Create a New Project:** Click on New Project.
+You'll be taken to the script editor.
+3.  **Replace the Placeholder Code:** In the script editor, you'll see some placeholder content.
+Delete this, and paste in the code you copied from GitHub.
+4.  **Save and Name Your Project:** Give your project a meaningful name that relates to its function, such as "Formatting from Markdown".
+  - You will need to replace `var DOC_ID` with the ID of the document you want to copy.
+The example below shows where it is found.
+  - `https://docs.google.com/document/d/THIS STRING OF LETTERS AND NUMBERS IS THE DOCUMENT ID/edit`
+5.  **Click the play icon** (`▶`) to attempt to run the function.

+6. **Grant Permissions**:
+  - A dialog box will appear asking you to review permissions for the script.
+Click `Review Permissions`.
+  - Select your account and continue.
+  - If you encounter a screen that says "Google hasn’t verified this app," click `Advanced` and then `Go to (your project's name) (unsafe)` to proceed.
+  - Review the list of permissions the script is requesting and click `Allow` to grant them.

+**Note**: The script is considered "unsafe" only because it is not verified by Google, which is typical for custom scripts.
+As long as you trust the source of the script, it is safe to proceed.

 ## Contributing